nasa/bplib/README.md

 On Debian/Ubuntu and derivatives:

-Note: The scripts on this page are available as example scripts in bplib/docs/example-scripts.
-The example scripts mimic the BPLib GitHub Actions and Workflows
+Note: The scripts on this page are available as example scripts in bplib/doc/example-scripts.
+The example scripts mimic the BPLib GitHub Actions and Workflows.
+The scripts have bash `trap` and `set -o pipefail` statements to help if errors occur.
+The names of the example scripts are used as labels here.
+For example `bplib/doc/example-scripts/install-toolchain` contains `install-toolchain` (part 1) and `install-toolchain` (part 2).

 `install-toolchain` (part 1)
 ```sh